bando710/digital-profile-card/README.md

 - Customizable name, subtitle, and social media links
 - Responsive design that looks great on all devices
 - Interactive hover effects on social media icons
+- Built with React and Tailwind CSS for easy customization

 ## Getting Started